hashicorp/hcl/hcl/json/spec.md

 ## Structural Elements

-The zcl language-agnostic information model defines a _body_ as an abstract container for attribute definitions and child blocks.
+The HCL language-agnostic information model defines a _body_ as an abstract container for attribute definitions and child blocks.
 A body is represented in JSON as a JSON _object_.